yieldprotocol/docs-v2/developers/liquidations.md

 ## Governance Errors or Attacks
 While governance actions will be carefully tested, it is in everyone's interest to disclose what's the worst that could happen.
  - `point`: Would disable liquidations as all payments fail.
- - `setLine`: Proportion being set to zero or at a very small number would disable liquidations.
+ - `setLineAndLimit`: Proportion being set to zero or at a very small number would disable liquidations.
 Setting a `line` for a non-existing pair might mean that the real pair is not set to be liquidable.
- - `setLimit`: Setting a `limit` for a non-existing pair might mean that the real pair is not set to be liquidable.
+ - `setLineAndLimit`: Setting a `limit` for a non-existing pair might mean that the real pair is not set to be liquidable.
 Setting `max` to zero would only allow one concurrent auction.
 Setting `max` to 2^128-1 would allow any amount of colalteral to be auctioned concurrently.
- - `setAnotherWitch`: It can be misused to protect specific users from liquidation.
+ - `setProtected`: It can be misused to protect specific users from liquidation.
- - `setIgnoredPair`: It can be misused to disable liquidations for any pair.
  - `setAuctioneerReward`: It can be misused to direct all profit for auctioneers, effectively disincentivizing liquidators to liquidate.

 ## Design Decisions